 My answer is that you make it very creatively.
 For this dish, I started with traditional recipes then tweaked and substituted ingredients until it tasted better than what I was used to eating.

-I love having this during a game day or as a main dish!
+I love having this as an appetizer during a game day or as a main dish!

 What is Low Carb or Keto Bang Bang Shrimp?